CONSTITUTION AND BYLAWS OF PNEUMA Ministries International

 Section 1 – Dissolution by Apostolic Council

 In the event that this organization shall be dissolved and liquidated, the Apostolic Council, after paying or making provision for the payment of all the liabilities of this organization, shall distribute or dispose of any remaining property and assets as it sees fit and proper.
 Distribution shall be limited to organizations established and operated exclusively for religious purposes.
-Each religious organization must be tax-exempt, non-profit, in existence for at least sixty months (60), and closely fulfill the original intended purposes of pneuma ministries international.
+Each religious organization must be tax-exempt, non-profit, in existence for at least sixty months (60), and closely fulfill the original intended purposes of PNEUMA.

 Section 2 – Dissolution by Court